 Alchemist I (???): Status after the Decimation unknown.
 The Alchemist was a decades- or even centuries-old mutant with the power to change substances into other substances, who fancied herself Britain's answer to Charles Xavier.
 She was last seen arrested after being winged by Harold Wisdom.
 Last appearance: Pryde and Wisdom #3.

 Alchemist II (???): Deceased.
 This Alchemist was a mutant man whose touch could turn objects to gold.
 His corpse was being hunted for in Brazil, because his powers still worked, even after he was killed.
 Last Mentioned: Mystique #13.

 Alchemy (Thomas Jones): Retained his powers to transmute matter to other base elements after M-Day, and was part of the 198 mutants living on the grounds of the Xavier Institute just after the Decimation.
-He was last seen in Brownfields, in the United Kingdom, .
-Last Appearance: X-Men: Legacy #14.
+He was last seen in Washington, D.C., trying to prevent Legion from destroying the Earth as the World Worm.
+Last Appearance: X-Men: Legacy (vol. 2) #23.

 Alex (Morlock) ???: Current status after M-Day unknown.
 Alex was an amorphous humanoid Morlock who could engulf foes like an amoeba.
 It is undetermined if he retained his powers after M-Day.
 Last Appearance: Ghost Rider (vol. 3) #9.